floragunncom/search-guard-docs/tls_openssl.md

 ### java.lang.UnsatisfiedLinkError
 * OpenSSL is not installed.
 See above.
 * Apache Portable Runtime (APR) is not installed.
 See above,
+* Make sure your /tmp directory is not not mounted with noexec

 ### Further reading
 More about netty-tcnative can be found [here](http://netty.io/wiki/forked-tomcat-native.html).